 Peer Wellness Educators are an integral part to Student Wellness’ overall strategy to create a health promoting university.

 Peer Wellness Educators strive to work with students, staff, and faculty to enhance student success by increasing access to wellness information, teaching life-enhancing skills, and advocating for environmental change to build a culture of well-being at ISU.

 The development of the Peer Wellness Education program at Iowa State University began in November 2016.
 The first cohort of Peer Wellness Educators was hired in April 2017.
 The Peer Wellness Education program is housed within Student Wellness.

 Who We Are

-- Undergraduate students with diverse academic backgrounds and identities who are certified peer educators through the NASPA BACCHUS program.
+- Undergraduate students with diverse academic backgrounds and identities who are trained in peer education skills

 What We Do

 - We strive to reach all students with wellness information.
 A primary way we do this is with our traveling BeWellHut.
 We connect with other students in their spaces to answer questions, provide information, and get them connected to resources.

 - We create and disseminate wellness messages and campaigns to students on various wellness topics.